thomaswinkler/c8y-session-1password/README.md

 URLs should be absolute URLs pointing to the Cumulocity instance, e.g. `https://myinstance.cumulocity.com`.
 The url will be used to identify the session in the picker.
 The label of the field, also if customized, is not used for the session or it's presentation in the picker.

-Following fields will be searched for URLs:
+The following fields will be searched for URLs:

 - Create one or more `website` fields
 - Create custom fields with **Type**: `URL`